 Idaho’s minimum wage for tipped employees is $3.35.

-If employers decide to pay employees the tipped minimum wage, they must also ensure the employees are paid the standard minimum wage when tips received by the employees are combined with the tipped wages earned.
+If employers decide to rely on the tip credit pay employees the tipped minimum wage, they must also ensure the employees are paid the standard minimum wage when tips received by the employees are combined with the tipped wages earned.

 If employees are not paid the standard minimum wage when tips and tipped wages are combined, employers must make up the difference.

 If a dispute arises between an employer and employee the amount of tips received by the employee, the employer is responsible for verifying the amount.